CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

     After adding the content, your screen will look like the below screenshot.

     ![](./media/App18.png)

+### Summary

+In this exercise, you have built a packaged C# Windows Desktop application uing built-in template and configured it to navigate between the pages.

 # Exercise 3: Build and run the application

+In this exercise, you will build and run the application then navigate between the two pages Page1 and Page2.

 1. Right-click the **DemoWindowsapp** project node in Solution Explorer and click on **Build** to build the application.